Guild Wars 2 Warrior Guide - Some GW2 Warrior Build Will Surprise You!

 Finally, we can take a look at the long-awaited Bannerslave build.
-This one (or a slightly adjusted version of it) is used in more of a difficult content, like endgame dungeon and fractal clearing.
-The variant we’ll discuss utilizes Strength, Discipline and Tactics, but Tactics is sometimes replaced with Spellbreaker or Berserker.
-This build eneables you to have a huge impact on your team, but you need to position well and play around the recharge timers of your most important abilities.
+This one (or a slightly adjusted version of it) is used in more difficult content, like endgame dungeon and fractal clearing.
+The variant we’ll discuss utilizes Strength, Discipline, and Tactics, but Tactics is sometimes replaced with Spellbreaker or Berserker.
+This build enables you to have a huge impact on your team, but you need to position well and play around the recharge timers of your most important abilities.

 The difficult part of this build is mostly Banner placement and optimizing DPS in the meantime.
 It can be pretty difficult at the beginning, but you can get a hang of it pretty quickly.
 This Bannerslave setup is based completely on the core specializations, which makes it available to everyone.
 On the other hand, there’s no reason to run it in the open world content or in the easier dungeons, because short fights make Banner management more difficult and less efficient.
 If you're using an axe, make sure to utilize the Throw Axe to cripple important targets and Cyclone Axe as well as Whirling Axe for some AoE damage.